Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 - Consumer spending data.

-- Labour market figures (recent wage growth was strong but still not on par with inflation).
+- Labour market figures (recent wage growth has not been on par with inflation).

 Above: The latest economic data supports the case for interest rate cuts in early to mid 2025.